 Prior to teaching online for KU, each faculty member must successfully complete the Teaching Online Certification Course (TOCC), a Quality Matters Certified Course, has been developed by KU and is co-facilitated by a team of Instructional Designers from Kutztown, Bloomsburg, CalU, Clarion, Indiana, East Stroudsburg, and Edinboro Universities.
 Each of the TOCC-affiliated universities, including KU, subscribes to the Quality Matters program and utilizes the QM rubric as the basis for Distance Education teaching support and course design consultation.

-If you are new to teaching online for KU and have not yet successfully completed the TOCC, please contact the Office of Distance Education.
-The TOCC is offered four times a year (fall, winter, spring, and summer).
-View upcoming offerings on the Distance Education Events Calendar.
+If you are new to teaching online for KU and have not yet successfully completed the TOCC, please contact the Office of Distance Education, or register for the course here.

 Your Online Course

 By incorporating proven instructional design strategies and utilizing the most effective pedagogical principles, we can work together to meet the diverse learning styles of our students.
 An instructional designer is available for consultation, design and development of supplemental course materials for use in online instruction, and training in the use and integration of the most effective and appropriate instructional technology tools.
 Contact our office for more details.

 The KU Online Course Design Framework was developed by the Office of Distance Education in collaboration with KU Center for the Enhancement of Teaching (CET) to assist our faculty in developing a quality course site in D2L.
 Based on the internationally recognized Quality Matters Program (QM) standards for course design, the framework incorporates federally-mandated accessibility standards and provides students with an easily navigable, student-friendly structure that does not constrain content or how it's delivered.